'Unprecedented' Security Challenges Surround Upcoming Kinahan Trial in Ireland

 Why It Matters

 The Kinahan trial represents a defining moment for the Irish justice system and for the country's ability to hold the leaders of major criminal organisations to account.
-The outcome of the trial will have significant implications for organised crime in Ireland and across Europe.
+The outcome of the trial will have significant implications for organised crime in Ireland and across Europe, and will test the capacity of the Irish state to manage a security challenge of unprecedented complexity.
+For the families of those killed in the Kinahan-Hutch feud, the trial represents a long-awaited opportunity for justice — a chance for the courts to deliver the accountability that violence and intimidation have so long denied them.

 What's Next

-A date for the trial has yet to be formally set, with the security and logistical planning still ongoing.
+A date for the trial has yet to be formally set, with security and logistical planning still ongoing.
 Further details are expected to emerge in the coming weeks as the legal process advances.
-For more, see RTÉ News.
+For more, see BBC News and The Irish Times.